PelionIoT/virtual-demo-for-pelion/README.md

 To use this demo you'll need to have a Pelion Device Management account, visit the [Pelion Device Management](portal.mbedcloud.com) site to sign up for an account if you don't already have one.

 Running the demo will register a device to your account and allow you to see and write values to and from the device from the device management service in real time via your Internet link.
-You can view the Pelion Device Management portal in a browser locally on the same machine that is running the demo, or you can split the demo and the browser accross real and virtual machines, run the portal on one machine and the portal on a second machine, etc.

 ![Screenshot of demo and browser](images/BrowserScreenShot.png)

 ## Quick start:
-The simulator can be run as a docker container without any code changes or compilation.
+The virtual demo can be run using a docker container without any code changes or compilation.
 Docker needs to be installed on the host machine [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop).
 A docker image has been prepared and uploaded to the docker hub site, the commands below will pull the pelion/virtual-demo image from docker hub and run and instance on your machine

 1. Generate an API key from [Pelion Device management Portal](https://portal.mbedcloud.com/).
 You'll find the API keys in the Access Management section.

-2. Start the `pelion/device-simulator` container image replacing `CLOUD_SDK_API_KEY` with your key:
+2. Start the `pelion/virtual-demo` container image replacing `CLOUD_SDK_API_KEY` with your key:

     ```
     docker run --name pelion-demo -p 8888:8888 -e CLOUD_SDK_API_KEY=<YOUR_PELION_API_KEY> pelion/virtual-demo
     ```

-3. Point your web browser to [http://localhost:8888](http://localhost:8888) to access the user interface of the simulator.
+3. Point your web browser to [http://localhost:8888](http://localhost:8888) to access the user interface of the virtual device.

 4. Note the deviceID and find the device in your device list on the Pelion Device Management Portal.
 You can now browse resources and see the data updates from the virtual device in real time.